 6. Make sure to keep the air purifier Away From Small Electronics

 Air purifiers, just like other electronic devices, operate with wavelengths.
 If you put your purifier near other electronics, they could interfere with one another.
 Purifiers that are reliant on the latest technology are particularly susceptible to interference.
-It is recommended to provide 5 feet of space between your purifier and other electronic device.
+It is recommended to provide 5 feet of space between your purifier and other electronic devices.

 7. Don’t Put Obstacles In Air Purifier Vicinity (Optimise Airflow)

 Get rid of obstacles.
 The airflow of air purifiers to be unimpeded. air purifier to be unimpeded.